danielpinto8zz6/c-cpp-compile-run/README.md

 * If you are on linux you must install gcc
 * If you are on window you must install mingw

+## How to use
+Make sure you have .c or .cpp file open and press "F6", this will compile the file

 ## Extension Settings

 ## Known Issues